DavJCosby/sled/README.md

 > This project is still somewhat early in development so please report any bugs you discover!
 Pull requests are more than welcome!
 ## The Basics
 In absence of an official guide, this will serve as a basic introduction.
-From here, you can use the documentation comments to learn what else Sled offers.
+From here, you can consult the [docs](https://docs.rs/spatial_led/latest/spatial_led/) to learn what else Sled can do.
 ### Setup
 To create a Sled struct, you need to create a configuration file and provide its path to the constructor:
 ```rust